KarHam/portfolio/README.md

 Then, if you wish, more to lira_prediction, it is a more recent group project, and many codes are included.

 My other projects (RPS contests, sila.ai work..) are either contests in process, or held under an NDA, so I must refrain from sharing here.
+This is still a work in progress, and will be continuously updated.

 I prefer this to a linked-in, for privacy purposes.
 I hope you enjoy your stay!